Scalable Capital

 💼 How Scalable Capital makes money

 Understanding the business model helps you evaluate the product honestly.
-Revenue comes from several sources: PRIME+ subscriptions (€4.99/month), €0.99 per trade on FREE, the 0.75% robo-advisor fee, and inducements from ETF providers — Amundi, iShares, and Xtrackers pay to be promoted as PRIME ETFs on the platform.
+Revenue comes from several sources: PRIME+ subscriptions (€4.99/month), €0.99 per trade on FREE, the 0.75% robo-advisor fee, and inducements from ETF providers — Amundi, iShares, Vanguard, and Xtrackers pay to be promoted as PRIME ETFs on the platform.

 FREE vs PRIME+: the central decision